-My play HENRY AND THE HIPPOCAMPUS was a semi-finalist for O'Neil Playwrights Conference and a recipient of The Kennedy Center’s Jean Kennedy Smith Award.
+My play HENRY AND THE HIPPOCAMPUS (now titled THE PATIENT) was a semi-finalist for O'Neil Playwrights Conference and a recipient of The Kennedy Center’s Jean Kennedy Smith Award.
 WAR PROFITS (Now titled LAST TO DIE FOR A LOST CAUSE) received the Kennedy Center’s John Cauble Award and was part of The Road Theater’s Summer Playwright’s Festival in 2015.
 A couple of my short plays have been published in Smith & Kraus “Best Ten-Minute Plays” anthologies, and another has been published by Commonplace Books.
 In 2013 I wrote a play called TALES FROM TENT CITY, about a group of runaway teenagers, and I have had the opportunity to workshop it with undergrad students at USC as well as at Loyola Marymount as part of their Playwrights Center Stage program.
 It was given a full production at Rogers State University in the Spring of 2016.

 Recent plays include WELCOME TO KEENE, NH, a response to Thornton Wilder's OUR TOWN about my hometown as well as a series of linked plays called THE WAY WE ARE AND THE PROFITS OF WAR about young people in the United States joining the military and being sent to war.

-I am currently working on COAT OF ARMS, an investigation of Polish identity, THE GRAVEDIGGERS UNION, a workplace comedy set at a cemetery, and NASHUA, a play about the fracturing of a family (can you fracture a thing that was never whole?)
+I am currently working on HERE RESTS THE HEART, an investigation of Polish identity, THE GRAVEDIGGERS UNION, a workplace comedy set at a cemetery, and NASHUA, a play about the fracturing of a family (can you fracture a thing that was never whole?)